-Janice gives Tony a more thorough assessment of Ralph.
+Janice is able to give Tony a more thorough assessment of Ralph.
 For $3000, she spills the beans on her former lover: “He bottoms from the top.”
 She divulges his masochistic tendencies, his enjoyment of the strap-on.
 When she assures Tony that “plain old fucking” doesn’t excite Ralph, it paves the way for Tony to take Valentina as his new goomar.

 Irina, Tony’s Russian mistress, was not Latin but she had the requisite dark hair and dark eyes.
 Perhaps more importantly, she had the dark attitude—like mother Livia—that Tony is continuously drawn to.
-Perhaps this is the reason why Tony doesn’t forge a significant relationship with Miss Reyjkavic – she may be too emotionally centered and stable for his (subconscious) tastes.
-Valentina not only has dark physical features, but her neediness and emotionality are also hinted at here.
+Perhaps this is the reason why Tony doesn’t forge a significant relationship with Miss Reyjkavic—she may be too emotionally centered and stable for his (subconscious) tastes.
+Valentina not only has dark physical features, but her dark emotionality and neediness are also hinted at here.

 Her first attempt at accessing the money is unsuccessful.
 It is only later, when Tony is in the shower humming Pink Floyd’s “Another Brick in the Wall,” that Carmela is able to grab his keys to go down to unlock the container.
 We might note that her “betrayal” of Tony as he showers is a parallel of the earlier scene in which Tony “betrayed” Carmela as she showered, when he broke his wedding day promise to never douse her with cold water:

 Carmela swipes about $50,000.
 She is no spring chicken, she knows how to invest the money without raising IRS eyebrows.
-We might note that the brokerages on her checklist have very real sounding names:
+We might note that the brokerage firms on her checklist have very real sounding names:

 The final scene of the hour tautly pulls Carmela and Tony’s stories together.
 It is a memorable scene but I’m not going to clip the entire thing.
 I just want to excerpt the first minute in order to highlight how cleverly staging and the camera are used to reinforce the subtext of the scene.